Comprehensive Foot Care: Why You Need a Foot Care Nurse

-• Natalie info@solerenewalfootcare.ca
+- Natalie info@solerenewalfootcare.ca

-• 3 min read
+- 4 min read

 When it comes to your feet, not all care is created equal.
-Whether you're managing a chronic condition like diabetes, living with circulation challenges, or simply dealing with the thickened nails and calluses that come with age — your feet deserve more than a quick trim.
+Whether you're managing a chronic condition like diabetes, living with circulation challenges, or simply dealing with thickened nails and calluses that come with age — your feet deserve more than a quick trim.
 They deserve clinical expertise.

 What Is a Foot Care Nurse?

 A foot care nurse is a licensed Registered Practical Nurse or Registered Nurse who has completed advanced training in clinical foot care.
 This means they don't just cut nails — they assess.
 They look at the whole picture: skin integrity, circulation, sensation, nail health, and the presence of any underlying conditions that could turn a minor issue into a serious complication.
+A nurse even takes into account your lifestyle when caring for your feet, because this tells a huge story; from your footwear, occupation, to your hobbies.

-This clinical lens is what sets a foot care nurse apart from a personal support worker, an aesthetician, or a general nail technician.
+This clinical lens sets a foot care nurse apart from a personal support worker, an aesthetician, or a general nail technician.
 It's not about the tools — it's about the training, the scope of practice, and the responsibility that comes with it.

 Why It Matters — Especially for High-Risk Clients